ArseneDellamis/urlShortenerPack/README.md

     6.commons-lang3
 ### endpoint
 we have 3 endpoint
-1. POST | localhost:8080/generate this is used to transform a long url into a short link.
+1. POST | `localhost:8080/generate` this is used to transform a long url into a short link.
 And use post for posting to the tables
-2. GET |
+2. GET | `localhost:8080/arsene.com/{your_shortlink}` this is used to redirect to the actual/original link l.
+And uses the Get method
+3. DELETE | `localhost:8080/delete/{your_shortlink}` this us used to delete the expired, or unwanted links from storage.
+And uses Delete method